kwynncom/true-random-numbers-from-microphone/README.md

 od -N 1000 -x /dev/random & php index.php -raw -d1 2> /dev/null | sudo rngd -f -r /dev/stdin 2> /dev/null

+UPDATE: 2021/05 - It appears that the Linux kernel 5.8 /dev/random no longer blocks, so /dev/random is no longer a test of random input from my script or any other.

 MORE DETAILS